Analyzing S3 Download Logs with Athena

 Conclusion

-Whether you're a developer or a product manager, understanding how your users interact with your product is essential for success.
+Whether you use Cloudsmith for internal development or for distributing software to customers, understanding how your users interact with your product is essential.

-By taking advantage of the rich data provided by download logs, you can gain a deeper understanding of your users and optimize your product accordingly.
+By taking advantage of the rich data provided by client logs, you can gain a deeper understanding of your users and optimize your product and workflows accordingly.